 Restoring from the Datto Cloud

-The Datto Networking Appliance (DNA) is designed to ensure network continuity of an impacted site when disaster strikes.
+The Datto Networking Appliance (DNA) ensures network continuity of an impacted site when disaster strikes.
 If a client location loses connection to the Internet due to a local ISP outage or an on-site server failure, the DNA can immediately failover to a wireless 4G LTE connection, preserving your site's link to the outside world.
 See our Datto Networking Appliance: Getting Started guide for more information.

 Datto Technical Support

-Datto Technical Support is on standby 24 hours a day, seven days a week, 365 days a year.
-Should you need help with any Datto-related solution, here's how to get in touch.
+Datto Technical Support is available 24 hours a day, seven days a week, 365 days a year.
+Should you need help with any Datto-related solution.

 The Datto Disaster Response Team

-If you are in an impacted area, there is a good chance that the Datto Disaster Response Team is on the ground with you.
-Our response teams carry the entire Networking and Continuity product lines with them to assist in recovery efforts.
+If you are in an area impacted by a natural disaster, the Datto Disaster Response Team is trained and equipped to assist you.
+Working both remotely and on-site, our response teams can access our entire networking and continuity product lines to assist in recovery efforts.
 To request their support, call the DRT hotline at 310-956-1200, or email email@example.com.